markohautala/django-rest-api/README.md

 ## Deployment procedure

 ### Forking and Cloning the Project - steps
+##### Forking and Cloning the Project
+##### To deploy this Django + React project, follow these steps to fork and clone the repository:

+#### Fork the Repository:

+- Go to the project's GitHub repository at [this page](https://github.com/markohautala/django-auth-crud-app)

+- Click on the Fork button in the upper right corner of the page.

+- This will create a copy of the repository under your GitHub account.

+#### Clone the Forked Repository:

+- Go to the GitHub repository https://github.com/markohautala/django-auth-crud-app

+- Locate the Code button above the list of files (next to 'Add file') and click it

+- choose a preferred cloning option by selecting either HTTPS or GitHub CLI.

+- Open Git Bash

+- Change the current working directory to the one where you want the cloned directory

+- Type git clone and paste the URL from the clipboard ($ git clone https://github.com/markohautala/django-rest-api.git)

+- Press Enter to create your local clone

-#### Deploying on Heroku steps
+### Deploying on Heroku steps

 ### Setup in the IDE (VS Code)

-Since this is a repository with both the frontend and backend in the same folderstructure.
+- Since this is a repository with both the frontend and backend in the same folderstructure.
 You need to create two localhosts development enviroments.
 You can first click on "New terminal" and then click again to "Split terminal".
 This creates to terminals.
 In on of them, type "python manage.py runserver" to start development server on the backend.
 On the other terminal, type "cd frontend" (go narrow down to the frontend-folder) and then type "npm start" to run the development server on the frontend.
 Now you should have the backend on http://127.0.0.1:8000/ and the frontend on http://localhost:3000/.

 ## Credits

 https://react-bootstrap.netlify.app/docs/components/cards